6-Week Advanced T-Group Cohorts

 I am comparing myself to you and I feel inadequate; I have an impulse to make sarcastic jokes as a way to throw you off and establish power in the group

-You’re different from me and I don’t know how to connect with you; I’m keeping things light and friendly because I’m afraid of going any deeper than that with you
+You’re different from me and I don’t know how to connect with you; I’m keeping things light and playful because I’m afraid of going any deeper than that with you

 I’m seeing you as the most powerful person in the group and I really want your approval; I’m ignoring you altogether to try to convince us all that I don’t care